vrecek/video-downloader/README.md

 It's using pytube for Youtube handling

 # Other sites
-It also supports sites that have a video tag source that points to embeded player, that points directly to mp4. <br>
+It also supports sites that have a video tag source that points to an embeded player, that points directly to mp4. <br>
 site -> embeded video -> mp4 file <br>

 # Usage
 ```pip install -r requirements.txt``` <br>
 ```python3 index.py <query>```<br>
-In your .env file create a site(s) name with the source, eg. MYSITE=somesite.com <br> Then in APP.searchToDownloadFrom([]) place your site name <br>
+In your .env file create a site(s) name with the source, eg. MYSITE=somesite.com <br> Then in APP.searchToDownloadFrom([]) place your variable(s) name <br>
-Finally in "elif" statements replace os.getenv() with your site name <br>
+Finally in "elif" statements replace os.getenv() with your variable(s) name <br>

 # .env
 API_KEY -> google programmable search engine API key <br>